JoeyShapiro/GoGo/README.md

 dont think i need the whole protocol. at least not now maybe for ai but just moves can be stored special, and hint at that

+storing row/col as ints
+could use 1 string, but not as smart for parsing/using could store as char/number, but still not as smart

+not really using protocol, but dont seem to need it will use it i guesss when making ai interaction